BertrandCaron/jhove/PDF-hul-Messages-2.md

 ### Impact
-The file is incomplete.
+The file is incomplete or extra information is added after the last EOF

 ### Remediation
-Needs to be supplied again
+Needs to be supplied again or extra information can be removed.

 ## PDF-HUL-139